Tom Matthews

 Tom’s story:

 While undergoing rehab in Rookwood Hospital he was encouraged to try table tennis by Jim Munkley from Disability Sport Wales.
 “I wasn’t very keen initially,” says Tom, “as part of me was still thinking that I might go back to what I was doing before my accident.
 But Jim and GB international Sara Head kept encouraging me to give table tennis a go and the first time I played they couldn’t get me off the table.
-I just fell in love with it.
-I remember my Chinese takeaway came while I was playing and I let it go cold which I never used to in those days.
-Jim told me that you can travel with sport and he taught me everything I know.
-Independence-wise he showed me ways of doing things that someone who is not in a wheelchair couldn’t teach you so that really helped in my journey as well.”
+I just fell in love with it.”

 Although he initially trained with the Welsh squad after leaving hospital Matthews then turned his back on the sport, a decision that he still feels was right for him.

 “My mind wasn’t 100% on sport - it was more like an activity to do at that time,” he explained.
 “Having my accident at the age of 16 it became important to get back to normality.
 So I started going out with the boys and started drinking quite heavily to be honest.
 I just carried on doing that for about two years – going out as much as I could and just getting back into society.
 Then towards the end of 2012 I rang Jim up and said ‘could I give it another shot’ and he was more than willing to have me back.
-He could see some potential in me and I ended up going back and getting classified in 2013 and it’s been a mad rollercoaster from there really.”
+He could see some potential in me and I ended up going back and getting classified in 2013.”

-Tom started 2018 by winning gold in the Italian Open and he finished the season by taking bronze in his first World Championships, losing in the semi-finals to World number one Young Dae Joo from Korea.
-He was hampered by a shoulder injury in 2019 and struggled to find his best form, losing in the quarter-finals at the European Championships to the Russian Dmitry Lavrov.
+Tom won bronze in the World Championships in 2018 but was hampered by a shoulder injury in 2019 and struggled to find his best form, losing in the quarterfinals at the European Championships to the Russian Dmitry Lavrov.

 The postponement of the Paralympic Games in 2020 gave Tom the opportunity to regain full fitness and he played superbly in Tokyo, beating the World number three Ki-won Nam from Korea, Lavrov and former World and European medallist Andrea Borgato from Italy on his way to securing a bronze medal in the men’s class 1 singles on his Paralympic debut.

 “It’s my first Games so I’ve got to be proud of coming home with a medal,” he said.
 “I didn’t think I’d do that.
-It’s been a massive experience - the team has been amazing and I’ve been so proud to be part of ParalympicsGB.
-This has given me massive motivation.
-I can’t wait to get back to training.
-I’ll have a bit of time off now, have a bit of a break to reflect and come back stronger.”
+It’s been a massive experience - the team has been amazing, and I’ve been so proud to be part of ParalympicsGB.”

-In 2022 Tom took bronze medals in Slovenia and Czech Republic but was bitterly disappointed to lose a very close quarterfinal at the World Championships to the World number one Joo Young Dae, 13-11 in the fifth.
+In 2022 Tom was bitterly disappointed to lose a very close quarterfinal at the World Championships to the World number one Joo Young Dae, 13-11 in the fifth, and at the European Championships in Sheffield in 2023, he took bronze after losing his semifinal to the eventual gold medallist Endre Major from Hungary.

 2023 Results: